 Takeaways so far from House public impeachment hearings

-WASHINGTON (AP) — The start of public impeachment hearings unfolding in Congress marks the first time the American public can watch and listen to the witnesses at the heart of the matter.
+WASHINGTON (AP) — The start of public impeachment hearings unfolding in Congress marks the first time the American public can watch and listen to the witnesses whose testimony is at the center of the Democrats’ investigation.

-In several hours of testimony, and even bickering among lawmakers, some memorable moments have emerged.
+In several hours of testimony, punctuated by occasional bickering among lawmakers, some memorable moments have emerged.

 Here are some key takeaways from Wednesday’s hearing featuring the first public witnesses: George Kent and William Taylor.